-This load profile was used as an input for the technical and economic evaluation of several power supply scenarios.
+The 24/7 operations baseline and 24/7 operations & electric equipment load profiles were inputs to the technical and economic evaluation of several power supply scenarios.
+Each power supply scenario is a microgrid-a small power system that can operate independently from the larger grid.
 The scenarios evaluated were driven by the available energy resources for Marpi, which were determined through a resource screening.
-The screening identified solar photovoltaics (PV), wind turbines, battery energy storage systems (BESS), and diesel generator technologies as viable options for inclusion in a microgrid located at the landfill.
+The screening identified solar photovoltaics (PV), wind turbines, battery energy storage systems (BESSs), and diesel generator technologies as viable options for inclusion in a power supply scenario located at the landfill.

-The availability of solar and wind resources varies seasonally, as does the load.
-A BESS can help to balance mismatches between generation and load on short (hourly or daily) timescales, but not across seasons.
-The microgrid scenarios evaluated for Marpi consider options for technology combinations that will both meet the load and utilize available resources, despite the challenge presented by higher loads and lower solar and wind availability during the rainy season, depicted in Figure ES-2.
+The availability of solar and wind resources varies seasonally, as do the electric loads.
+A BESS can help to balance the mismatches between generation and load on short (hourly or daily) timescales but not across seasons.
+The microgrid scenarios evaluated for Marpi consider technology combinations that fully meet the load and utilize available resources.
+These scenarios face challenges due to the conjunction of higher loads and lower solar and wind availability during the rainy season.
+Figure ES-4 depicts these challenges for the current conditions load profile.